 Also, the agency has become aware of scams targeting older citizens during this pandemic.
 The Federal Trade Commission and the FDA have been actively investigating seven companies selling medicine, essential oils, and teas: Vital Silver, Aromatherapy Ltd., N-ergetics, GuruNanda LLC, Vivify Holistic Clinic, Herbal Amy LLC and the Jim Bakker Show.
 Please be advised that there is no prescription drug(s), vaccine or home remedy that can protect one from contracting the virus.
 Scammers are presently placing calls to sell these cures and relying on public fears to achieve sales.
 Should you receive such a call, please hang up and do not provide any medical, personal or credit card information.

 New River Valley Agency on Aging is collecting canned soup, crackers, tuna, peanut butter, fruit cups, juice boxes, instant oatmeal and macaroni and cheese bowls.
 Make a gift online at www.nrvaoa.org or call at 540.980.7720 to arrange donation drop offs.
-It also needs donations for Fido’s Pantry program (that delivers meals to the pets of seniors).
+It also needs dry cat and dog food for Fido’s Pantry program (that delivers meals to the pets of seniors).

 Head Start: Weekly virtual contacts with families.
 Grant application and planning for Summer.
 Planning for 2020-2021 program year.
 2020-2021 applications being taken online.